cherouvim/code-memories/README.md

 - name: [BALLS.BAS](BALLS.BAS)
 - date: 1997-03-23
 - mode: 12h (640x480, 16 colors)
-- notes: Pretty slow programm.
+- notes: Pretty slow program (gif is sped up a bit).
 Thought that the problem was with the language, lol.

 ![balls](assets/balls.gif)